Get

 9. Brush Your Dog’s Teeth

 Brushing your dog’s teeth is one of the best home remedies for dog breath.
 Regular brushing is an essential part of canine grooming care and should be done around two to three times per week.
-Depending on your dog’s breed and health status, your vet may recommend brushing their teeth more often.
+Depending on your dog’s breed and health status, a vet may recommend brushing their teeth more often.

 You can purchase canine toothpaste and a canine toothbrush to clean their teeth.
 You should never use human toothpaste to brush your dog’s teeth since it contains potentially hazardous ingredients.
 Brushing your dog’s teeth may seem like a daunting task, but it is something that you can train your pet to accept.